AhsanSN/Keyboard-Spyer/README.md

 ## About

 Stores the id of key presses in a text file in the 'files' folder.
 You can later use the 'Decode.py' to decode what is written in that text file.

+The running in background totally depends on how you have built the code.